Research Note 01

 |---|---|---|---|---|

-| Permanent Portfolio | Harry Browne | 📖Book | 1987 | Classic 25/25/25/25 allocation to stocks, long bonds, gold, and cash.
+| Permanent Portfolio | Harry Browne | ๐Book | 1987 | Classic 25/25/25/25 allocation to stocks, long bonds, gold, and cash.
 Designed to perform in any economic regime.
 Optional tactical variant applies 200-day SMA filter. |

-| Tactical Permanent Portfolio | Adam Butler (ReSolve Asset Management) | 🌐Blog | 2015 | Permanent Portfolio with a 12-month momentum overlay.
+| Tactical Permanent Portfolio | Adam Butler (ReSolve Asset Management) | ๐Blog | 2015 | Permanent Portfolio with a 12-month momentum overlay.
 Each 25% slice shifts to cash if its asset shows negative trailing 12-month returns. |

-| Minimum Correlation Portfolio | David Varadi (CSS Analytics) | 🌐Blog | 2012 | Selects the 4 least-correlated assets from a 7-asset universe using rolling 63-day correlations, then applies a 200-day SMA trend filter.
+| Minimum Correlation Portfolio | David Varadi (CSS Analytics) | ๐Blog | 2012 | Selects the 4 least-correlated assets from a 7-asset universe using rolling 63-day correlations, then applies a 200-day SMA trend filter.
 Minimizes portfolio correlation exposure. |

-| Adaptive Asset Allocation | ReSolve Asset Management | 📄Academic Paper | 2012 | Monthly momentum + minimum-variance: ranks 10 assets by 6-month return, selects top 5, weights by inverse 20-day volatility.
+| Adaptive Asset Allocation | ReSolve Asset Management | ๐Academic Paper | 2012 | Monthly momentum + minimum-variance: ranks 10 assets by 6-month return, selects top 5, weights by inverse 20-day volatility.
 Combines momentum selection with risk-aware sizing. |

-| Robust Asset Allocation | Wes Gray (Alpha Architect) | 🌐Blog | 2014 | Momentum-based allocation across 5 risky asset classes.
+| Robust Asset Allocation | Wes Gray (Alpha Architect) | ๐Blog | 2014 | Momentum-based allocation across 5 risky asset classes.
 Assets with negative 12-month returns are replaced by the best-performing safe asset.
 Equal weight across 5 slots. |

-| RPEA (RNAProf's Excellent Adventure) | RNAProf (Reddit) | 🌐Blog | 2022 | Leveraged All-Weather portfolio with per-asset SMA timing.
-9 holdings across US equity (UPRO/MIDU/TQQQ), international (EURL/EDC), gold (UGL), and utilities (UTSL).
-Three defense modes. |
+| RPEA (RNAProf's Excellent Adventure) | RNAProf (Reddit) | ๐Blog | 2022 | Leveraged All-Weather-style portfolio with per-asset SMA timing.
+9 holdings across US equity (UPRO/MIDU/TQQQ), international (EURL/EDC/AVDE/AVEM), gold (UGL), and utilities (UTSL).
+Sleeves below trend rotate into a defensive allocation.
+Two variants on BestFolio: Adaptive Defense and Conservative (Partial Delever).
+High-risk, leveraged ETF exposure. |

 Strategies that use specific economic or market signals (credit spreads, yield curves, composite momentum scores) to toggle between equity and bond allocations.